 This is a new feature, so we wanted to include a Youtube tutorial video about how to add a post to your Google My Business listing.

-Seek Positive Reviews From Former Customers And Respond To All Reviews
+Seek Positive Reviews From Former Customers

 Yelp, the most popular review website on the internet, asks that business owners refrain from reaching out for Yelp reviews from former customers and that reviews be added organically.
 Google, on the other hand, encourages business owners to reach out to former customers for positive reviews.
 In case you haven’t noticed, businesses with the most reviews tend to rank the highest in the local GMB listings.
 Studies show that potential customers have great confidence in online reviews and are much more likely to visit businesses with a healthy online reputation.